honeymath/honeymath/README.md

 ## 🔭 I’m currently working on

+### Honeymath Platforms
+Honeymath is an online platform aimed at enhancing mathematics education through interactive problem-solving and assignment management.
+It features cross-platform compatibility, uses Python for creating platform-independent problems, and offers an interactive learning environment with instant feedback.
+It also supports comprehensive assignment management with automatic grading and role-based access for students, TAs, and instructors.
+For more information, visit [honeymath.com](https://honeymath.com).

 > [Honeymath Platform](https://github.com/honeymath/honeyplatform) This is a platform generating math exercises.
 The website is available at https://honeymath.com
 > I have used this platform during pandemic for teaching

+### APIs for GPT

+This is a potential solution for AI reasoning, using ideas of AI agent.

+gptapi is Developing an API platform for GPTs.
+It can be used for memories and questionares for GPT.

 ## 💪 My backgrounds